bruv1700/fox3osc/README.md

 # Installation

+I publish binaries for **windows** and **linux** on the releases section on github.
+Download and place fox3osc in your clap plugin folder.
+If your CPU isn't **x86_64**, or you're on neither OS download the source code and build it from source.

+## Installation from source

 To build fox3osc, you will need **[cargo]**.

 Build the plugin with cargo (`cargo build --release`) and copy the built binary from `./target/release/` to your clap plugin folder.
 Make sure to rename the extension to `.clap`.
 On MacOS, you'll need to make an app bundle from scratch instead.